Crash (1996 film): Plot

 Film producer James Ballard and his wife, Catherine, are in an open marriage.
 The couple engages in various trysts, using the intimate details of their extramarital encounters to fuel their own sexual relations.
 Catherine recounts a sexual encounter she had that day with a stranger in a prop plane hangar, but she was left unsatisfied.
 When James responds that he did not achieve satisfaction during his own encounter with a coworker due to an interruption by a film crew member, Catherine replies, "Maybe the next one."

 One night, while driving home from work, James's car collides head-on with another, killing its male passenger.
 While trapped in the fused wreckage, Dr. Helen Remington, the driver and the dead passenger's wife, exposes a breast to James as she removes the shoulder harness of her seatbelt.

-During his recovery, James meets Helen again and also encounters Robert Vaughan, who shows a keen interest in the brace holding James's shattered leg together.
+During his recovery, James encounters Helen again and also meets Robert Vaughan, who shows a keen interest in the brace holding James's shattered leg together.
 After departing the hospital, Helen and James begin an affair, driven primarily by their shared experience of the car crash.
 They attend one of Vaughan's cult-like performance pieces, where he meticulously recreates the car crash that killed James Dean using replica cars and stunt drivers.
 When Department of Transport officials break up the event, James flees with Helen and Vaughan.

 James soon becomes one of Vaughan's followers, who fetishize car crashes, obsessively watch car safety test videos, photograph traffic collisions, and recount the deaths of famous people in road accidents.
 Catherine, who has noticed Vaughan following her in his car on several occasions, begins to fantasize about him and James having sex.
-Although Vaughan initially claims that he is interested in the "reshaping of the human body by modern technology," his true project is living out the philosophy that the car crash is a "benevolent psychopathology that beckons toward us."
+Although Vaughan initially claims that he is interested in the "reshaping of the human body by modern technology", his true project is living out the philosophy that the car crash is a "benevolent psychopathology that beckons toward us".